Old's Cool = Old School + Wit.

 We’d also like to introduce you to the jamocos, anecdotes, jokes and heroics that have inspired us throughout our worldwide mischief and misadventures, which we've gathered and edited into a three-volume collection of priceless, life-jolting wit and wisdom:

-The Official Old's Cool Education – "The Smark Aleck's Guide to Life."
+The Official Old's Cool Education I, I, & III – "The Smark Aleck's Guides to Life."

 Stealing is the name of the game.